nreHieW/aoc23/notes.md

 #### Day 18
 Tried winding rule originally but that does not work since some points might coincide nicely with an edge.
 Need to use [Shoelace Formula](https://en.wikipedia.org/wiki/Shoelace_formula) and [Pick's Theorem](https://en.wikipedia.org/wiki/Pick's_theorem).
 Thing to note is that Shoelace Formula gives the area and NOT the number of interior points.

+#### Day 19
+Closures in rust are basically lambda functions.
+Quite happy with my part 2 States solution.
+Some things to note:
+- Can use `Ord`
+- labelled loop break

+#### Day 20
+Part 1 was abit messy but had to rely on the LCM 4 different sets insight online to solve.
+Learnt about some 'OOP' support in Rust.

+#### Day 21
+Mathy day.
+Euclidean reminder is always a non-negative number whereas with regular division sign of the reminder depends on the sign of the dividend.